aldotele/aldotele/README.md

 ## My current projects:
-As a member of @TomorrowDevs, I am currently working on the following team project:\
+As a member of @TomorrowDevs, I am currently working on the following team project:
 >> **building an Image Recognition Webapp**\
 My work is related to the back-end side and requires me to use the framework Django with RESTful APIs in order to interact with the front-end.

-Here is what we have got so far:\
+<div align='center'>Here is what we have got so far:<div>\
 https://gracious-mcclintock-220460.netlify.app/index.html

 Acquired skills (ongoing):\